Cray-HPE/docs-csm/operations/iuf/workflows/configuration.md

    There are comments at the top of the `product_vars.yaml` file that describe the variables and related details.
 The following are a few examples of `site_vars.yaml` changes:
     - Add a `default` section containing a `network_type: "cassini"` entry to designate that Cassini is the desired Slingshot network type to be used when executing CFS configurations later in the workflow
     - Add a `suffix` entry to the `default` section to append a string to the names of CFS configuration, image, and BOS session template artifacts created during the workflow to make them easy to identify
+    - Add a 'system-name' entry to the `default` section.
+The Scalable Boot Projection Service (SBPS) uses this system name as the first part of the domain name.
+Do not add if not using SBPS.
+      - See the procedure [Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS](../../../operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md#boot-set-rootfs_provider_passthrough-parameter) for more information.
+        - If the `docs-csm` RPM is installed on a node, then this page can be found under '/usr/share/doc/csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md'.
+See the `Boot set rootfs_provider_passthrough parameter` section for more details.
+        - Otherwise, it can be found under the appropriate release branch in <https://github.com/Cray-HPE/docs-csm>.
+      - This documentation indicates how to find the `system-name`.
+    - Add a 'site-domain' entry to the `default` section.
+The Scalable Boot Projection Service (SBPS) uses this domain name as the second part of the domain name.
+Do not add if not using SBPS.
+      - See the procedure [Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS](../../../operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md#boot-set-rootfs_provider_passthrough-parameter) for more information.
+        - If the `docs-csm` RPM is installed on a node, then this page can be found under '/usr/share/doc/csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md'.
+See the `Boot set rootfs_provider_passthrough parameter` section for more details.
+        - Otherwise, it can be found under the appropriate release branch in <https://github.com/Cray-HPE/docs-csm>.
+      - This documentation indicates how to find the `site-domain`.

    Additional information on `site_vars.yaml` files can be found in the [Site and recipe variables](../IUF.md#site-and-recipe-variables) and [`update-vcs-config`](../stages/update_vcs_config.md) sections.